ontox-hu/Data-Analysis-Training-Modules/README.md

+# Workshop on "Applications for _a_rtificial _i_ntelligence (AI) in _r_isk _a_ssessment" (AIRA)

+## This repo contains the materials for the training course "Applications for artificial intelligence (AI) in risk assessment", held on Friday 25 November 2022 in Sitges - Barcelona in Spain.

+## Disclaimer and credits
-# The TAME Toolkit for Introductory Data Science, Chemical-Biological Analyses, Predictive Modeling, and Database Mining for Environmental Health Research
+The repo is an adapted fork from [The TAME Toolkit for Introductory Data Science, Chemical-Biological Analyses, Predictive Modeling, and Database Mining for Environmental Health Research](https://github.com/UNCSRP/Data-Analysis-Training-Modules).
+Materials were selected and adapted from this resource, with permission from the authors.
+The online Bookdown version of the complete TAME project can be found [here](https://uncsrp.github.io/Data-Analysis-Training-Modules/)

-These files represent the underlying script and input files associated with the inTelligence And Machine lEarning (TAME) Toolkit, which is located at the following associated bookdown site: https://uncsrp.github.io/Data-Analysis-Training-Modules/index.html.
+## Course materials
+The course material, that were used for the Workshop can be found in [this bookdown project](https://rstudio-connect.hu.nl/connect/AIRA)

+##

 MC: